History of Alberta Blue Cross

 To meet customer demands in the '70s and '80s, Alberta Blue Cross added coverage for dental care, vision care, outside Canada emergency medical, disability and life insurance—resulting in a full line of health benefit products.

 Standalone act introduced

 By the 1990s, less than one per cent of Alberta Blue Cross business related to hospital claims.
 Changes in Alberta's health care system further rendered irrelevant the original legislation governing the operation of the Alberta Blue Cross Plan.
 In response, the Alberta government replaced the outdated governance legislation with a new stand-alone act, the ABC Benefits Corporation Act, effective December 1, 1996.
 ABC Benefits Corporation continues the operation of the Alberta Blue Cross Plan.

 The ABC Benefits Corporation is governed by a board of directors, representing a broad and diverse cross-section of Albertans.

-Alberta Blue Cross is now the province's leading supplementary benefits provider, serving over 1.6 million Albertans and offering just about every type of health benefit available.
+Alberta Blue Cross is now the province's leading supplementary benefits provider, serving more than 1.7 million Albertans and offering just about every type of health benefit available.
 We look forward to remaining your leading, local choice for many years to come.